open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 **kustomize-controller**:
   This controller will contain information about reconciled objects.
 A Kustomization source is usually either a GitRepository or an OCIRepository.
 In this case, the source will be an OCIRepositoy.
 That repository is pointing to the in-cluster OCI repository.
-A snapshot creates these entries and that's where it will load the data from.
+A snapshot creates these entries and that's where it loads the data from.

-**helm-controller** and **notification-controller** aren't relevant.
+The **helm-controller** and **notification-controller** aren't relevant.

 ### Object statuses

 **ComponentVersion**:

-The `ComponentVersion` object will contain information about what components have been reconciled.
+The `ComponentVersion` object contains information about what components have been reconciled.
 We talked about that earlier at [Component Version](#componentversion).
-The `Status` section will contain any errors that could have occurred when reconciling information.
+The `Status` section contains any errors that could have occurred when reconciling information.
 If you find that the references section is empty, your component version is missing `expand: true` setting.

 **ComponentDescriptor**:

-The `ComponentDescriptor` will hold information about each component and their resources.
+The `ComponentDescriptor` holds information about each component and their resources.
 Read more at [ComponentDescriptors](#componentdescriptor).

 If the resources section is empty in the `status`, there is something wrong reconciling the individual items.

 **Localization**:

-The status section will contain information about the snapshot that this object created.
+The status section contains information about the snapshot that this object created.
 The snapshot is used to point to the right repository in the internal OCI cache.
-It will also contain the last applied version.
+It also contains the last applied version.
 The conditions section will contain any errors while reconciling the resource.

 **Configuration**:

-The status section will contain information about the snapshot that this object created.
+The status section contains information about the snapshot that this object created.
 The snapshot is used to point to the right repository in the internal OCI cache.
-It will also contain the last applied version.
+It also contains the last applied version.
 The conditions section will contain any errors while reconciling the resource.

 **Snapshots**: